sebaborjas/Administrador_Pacientes_Veterinaria/README.md

 :rotating_light: IMPORTANT :rotating_light: : To login use, user: "test@test.com", pass: "password" credentials.

-If you want to create your own account you need to login on https://mailtrap.io to confirm your account with the next credentials:
+If you want to create your own account you need to login on https://mailtrap.io with the next credentials to confirm your account :

 Email: "iesnqfanwfijrekdwj@kvhrs.com", pass: "APV-mail"